 Your GP will ask about your symptoms, any pain after a bowel movement and your general health.
 To help with diagnosis, your GP may examine your anus and carry out a rectal examination.

 Your GP may refer you for further investigations or to a consultant, such as a gastroenterologist or colorectal surgeon.
+Your doctor may recommend further tests including:

 To help relieve anal pain, try: